Luis Javier Hernández Ortiz

-Luis Javier Hernández Ortiz, aka Javy, is the current mayor of Villalba, Puerto Rico.
-He has been holding office since 2013.
+Luis Javier "Javy" Hernández Ortiz, is the former mayor of Villalba, Puerto Rico.
+He held office from 2013 to 2025.
 He is one of the youngest mayors of Puerto Rico.
 Hernández graduated with a Juris Doctor from the Pontifical Catholic University of Puerto Rico.
 He also studied International Law and European Community Law from the Ortega & Gasset Foundation in Toledo, Spain.
 He also holds a bachelor's degree in Forensic Psychology from the University of Puerto Rico.
-On November 16, 2019, his wife and the mother of their two daughters died after being diagnosed with Leukemia.